Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_Restore_From_Last_Snapshot/readme.md

 * Select _Configure Permissions_ to open the _Manage Permissions_ panel.
 * Select the required resource group and click _Apply_.
 * Select _Done_.

+## Troubleshooting
+* If you'd like to use this playbook without installing the [Azure functions configuration](https://github.com/cohesity/Azure-Sentinel/blob/CohesitySecurity.internal/Solutions/CohesitySecurity/Data%20Connectors/Helios2Sentinel/readme.md), then you need to do a few manual steps _before_ deployment.
+1. Create the _DataHawk API_ key:
+* Go to the Cohesity Helios [login](https://helios.cohesity.com/#/login) page.
+* Enter your credentials and select _Log In_.
+The _Summary_ page is displayed.
+* Navigate to _Settings > Access Management_.
+The _Users_ tab is displayed.
+* Select _Add API Key_.
+The API Key Details is displayed.
+* Enter a name for the API key.
+* Select _Save_.
+2. Create your Azure KeyVault (see [instructions](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal)).
+* Create the _ApiKey_ secret and assign the _API Key_ value from the previous step to it.
+Now your API key is securely saved in the Azure KeyVault.

 #  References
  - [Cohesity support documentation](https://docs.cohesity.com/ui/login?redirectPath=%2FHomePage%2FContent%2FTechGuides%2FTechnicalGuides.htm).